Living in Spain After Brexit: What You Need to Know

 There are exceptions to the ten year wait before you can apply for citizenship, but these generally apply to individuals with familial ties to the country.
 Those exceptions are:

-The Spanish citizenship application is a vigorous one, but its main benefit is that, as a Spanish citizen, you would not be impacted by any law or policy changes focusing on ex pats once the Brexit process is complete.
+The Spanish citizenship application is a vigorous one, but its main benefit is that, as a Spanish citizen, you would not be impacted by any law or policy changes focusing on ex pats.

 The Impact of Brexit on Healthcare